-- If your looking for more information on the megohmmeter or test cell required to make these measurments click the links above.
+If your looking for more information on the megohmmeter or test cell required to make these measurements click the links above.

-- If your looking for more technical information including formulas on how to make surface, volume or insulation resistance measurments read below.
+If your looking for more technical information including formulas on how to make surface, volume or insulation resistance measurements read below.

 Test Sample Resistivity Measurements